Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 2. A new key-value pair can be added to the data store using the Create operation.The key

-is always a string -capped at 32chars.The value is always a ISON obiect - capped at
+is always a string -capped at 32chars.The value is always a ISON obiect - capped at 16KB.

-16KB.

-3,If Create is invoked for an existing kev.an appropriatecrror must be returncd.
+3,If Create is invoked for an existing kev.an appropriatecrror must be returned.

-4. A Read operation on a key can be performed by providing the key, and receiving the

-value in response,as aJSON objcct.
+4. A Read operation on a key can be performed by providing the key, and receiving the value in response,as aJSON objcct.

 5. A Delete operation can be performed by providing the key.

 6.Every key supports setting a Time-To-Live property when it is created.This property is

-ontional.
+notional.
 If erovided it will be evaluated as an inteeer definine the number of seconds

 the key must be retained in the data store.Once the Timc-To-Live for a key has expired,